Water is a radiation protection agent for ionised pyrrole: Conclusion

 \section{Conclusion}

-We demonstrated that a single water molecule strongly protected the pyrrole ring from fragmentation by ionization.
-For single ionization, microsolvation led to a strongly reduced fragmentation of the aromatic ring.
-Moreover, the solvation also significantly reduced the probability of double ionization and the corresponding probabilities for ring breaking.
-These quantitative studies were enabled by our ability to provide pure samples of the bare molecule and the microsolvated complex, as well as by using a novel time-stamping VMI detector.
+We demonstrated that a single water molecule strongly protects the pyrrole molecule from fragmentation after single ionisation.
+Furthermore, we observed similar ring-fragmentation probabilities for \pyrrole and \pyrrolew in the case of double ionisation.
+These quantitative studies were enabled by the production of pure samples of the bare molecule as well as the singly-microsolvated complex and by the use of the versatile Timepix3 detector.

-Singly ionized pyrrole underwent radiation-induced damage through the breaking of, typically two, C--C or N--C bonds.
-Outstandingly, the dissociation mechanisms after single ionization of \pyrrolew, through breaking of the intermolecular bond or by transferring an electron or proton across this hydrogen bond, strongly reduces the ring breaking probability by a remarkable factor of $7$.
-After double ionization, similar ring-fragmentation probabilities were observed for pyrrole and \pyrrolew.
-For the microsolvated system, intermolecular proton- and electron transfer processes occurring across the hydrogen bond increase the redistribution of charges, initially created in the pyrrole ring, to the water molecule.
-Nevertheless, we observed a reduction of 2.6 in the double-ionization probability for \pyrrolew compared to pyrrole, demonstrating a reduced double-ionization cross section and the corresponding protection of the microsolvated system.
+Singly-ionised pyrrole underwent radiation-induced damage through the breaking of, typically two, C--C or N--C bonds.
+Notably, the dissociation mechanisms after single ionisation of \pyrrolew, through breaking of the intermolecular bond or by transferring an electron or proton across this hydrogen bond, strongly reduces the ring breaking probability by a factor of $5.2$.
+We inferred that solvation effects also provided radiation protection for the neutral \pyrrolew system.

+The radiation protection mechanisms for excited chromophores were studied both experimentally and theoretically~\cite{Hertel:RPP69:1897, Domke:NatChem5:1755, Sobolewski:PCCP4:1093, Sobolewski:CP259:181, Onvlee:NatComm13:7462}.
+Our study showed that this protective effect observed for solvated chromophores is also valid after ionisation.

+Following double ionisation similar ring-fragmentation probabilities were observed for pyrrole and \pyrrolew.
+In the microsolvated system, intermolecular proton- and electron transfer processes occurring across the hydrogen bond increased the redistribution of charges, initially created in the pyrrole ring, to the water molecule.
+This charge-distribution was observed through the formation of \HHOi and \hydron, where the counter ion is either an intact ring or a ring-fragmentation product.

+We employed strong-field ionisation for the removal of electrons from the low-binding-energy molecular orbitals, which are localised on the pyrrole moiety in the monomer as well as the pyrrole-water heterodimer.
+This process mimics the ionisation by slow secondary electrons in aqueous systems, such as cells, as well as ionisation through VUV radiation -- which both typically create singly-charged molecules since these ionisation prosesses access the same potential energy surfaces and therefore dissociative states.